top of page

 Offshoring Meaning: What Is Offshoring?

 Offshoring involves relocating certain business processes or services to a different country.
-Unlike outsourcing, which involves hiring third-party providers, offshoring uses a company's own resources overseas.
-This strategy is mainly aimed at reducing operational costs and leveraging global expertise.
+Unlike outsourcing, which often involves hiring third-party providers, offshoring can involve using a company's own resources overseas (known as a captive model) or hiring a dedicated team that functions as employees of the company.

 Offshoring typically includes processes such as: